csestuit/dcos-config-backup/README.md

-# DC/OS - IAM Config Backup and Restore Utility
+# DC/OS - Config Backup and Restore Utility

-This is a launcher program and a set of auxiliary scripts to backup and restore the Identity and Access Management information from a DC/OS cluster.
-This is useful to re-create the cluster somewhere else from scratch and preserve users/groups/memberships/acls/permission information.
+This is a launcher program and a set of auxiliary scripts to backup and restore the Identity and Access Management, Service Group and App configuration from a DC/OS cluster.
+This is useful to re-create the cluster somewhere else from scratch.
+Storage backends or framework state stored in Zookeeper is not backed up and a complete backup strategy should consider those independently.

 It uses the DC/OS REST API as documented here: https://docs.mesosphere.com/1.8/administration/id-and-access-mgt/iam-api/